Skip to site content

 The Indians Into Medicine Program (INMED) is a five-year grant offered to public and nonprofit private colleges and universities to support the enrollment of American Indians and Alaska Natives (AI/AN) to pursue careers in health care.
 INMED raises student awareness of healthcare career possibilities and provides resources such as tutoring, career counseling, scholarship, and financial aid application assistance, as well as summer educational sessions and travel grants for health conference expenses.

-Grantees for 2019 to 2023 are Oregon Health and Science University, the University of Arizona, the University of North Dakota, and the University of Wisconsin.
+Grantees for 2024 to 2028 are University of Alaska Anchorage, University of New Mexico, University of North Dakota, and the University of Wisconsin.

 At the University of North Dakota, the INMED program provides student support and advising services, a learning resource center, financial aid advice, tutoring, a Summer Institute on advanced math and science, MCAT prep classes, and a Pathway Program to ease the transition between community college and the university.
 For more information, contact Daniel Henry.